The Conversation in the Mirror

 Finally I told her I loved her, and I wanted her to be happy.
 We both cried, but we also smiled at each other, and I knew she had heard every word which had been said.

-What I really needed to strengthen in Dabrowski’s mirror was forgiveness of myself.
-Love for myself.
-Acceptance of my feelings.
-What I’d really needed to eliminate was the very judgement I had been heaping on myself every other time I had looked in the mirror.
-Seeing myself as a true object had not led to the criticism I had previously thought was necessary.
-It led to unexpected empathy for a woman who was trying her best, and felt like she was failing.
+The judgement I had been heaping on myself every other time I had looked in the mirror had been unproductive.
+But seeing myself as a true object led to unexpected empathy for a woman who was trying her best, and felt like she was failing.
 And when I treated her the same as I would have treated the Uber driver, or the stranger in the queue, it was a remarkably different experience.
+Because I took the time to get to know her, and feel empathy for her.

 I hope I meet that woman in the mirror again some day.
 As much as our conversation in that dingy toilet was enlighteneing and cathartic, I feel like we still have a lot of unsaid things to discuss.